 Are one or more cloud-based data stores in play?
 The DataOps team must take care to select data movement tools that are not tied to a single data store vendor; such tools are “free like a puppy”.
 They can certainly ease the task of writing data to that vendor’s data store, but create lock-in that can get very expensive by making it difficult to move data out to another destination.

-DataOps tools give the team flexibility to start small, and then scale up and out once the dataflow topology is proven.
+DataOps tools give the team flexibility to start small, and then scale up and out once the data pipeline topology is proven with managed data pipelines.
 The most flexible tools can scale from exploration and proof-of-concept on a single laptop to clustered deployments able to handle millions of records per second.

 If we were simply applying agile software development principles to data engineering, we would be done at this point, but the “go live” event for a topology of pipelines is far from the end of the DataOps story, it is really the beginning.
-Once the system is deployed, dataflows must be monitored, throughput measured and latency compared to service level agreements.
-Ideally the data values themselves are sampled to efficiently detect data drift .
+Once the system is deployed, data pipelines must be monitored, throughput measured and latency compared to service level agreements.
+Ideally the data values themselves are sampled to efficiently detect data drift.